Landing Page

 Common mistakes to avoid in thank you page design

 Brands often fail to provide clear, logical next steps and sometimes even overload their thank you pages.
-You may also observe that some thank you pages are not optimized for smartphones.
+You may also observe that some thank you pages are not optimized for conversion mobiles.
 These are some very common thank you page mistakes you must be aware of, to ensure your thank you page is unique, and one of a kind.

 So, how do you avoid these common mistakes?
 Read below—